ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 It's quite hard to think of a set within which every 2 elements ***do not*** have a least upper bound (I.E. think of a set that is not a join-semilattice), but a good example is a Boolean register.
 This is a tri-state variable that can be either `empty`, `true` or `false`

 So, the poset is simply `{empty, true, false}`.
-These values can also be ordered using the `≤` operator:
+This is a very simple set containing only three members that can be arranged as follows:

 ![Boolean Ordering](./img/L22%20Boolean%20Ordering.png)

-This is a very simple set containing only three members and has the following relations:
+These values can also be ordered using the `≤` operator:

 ```
 empty ≤ empty